marcohenriques/python-project-skeleton/{{cookiecutter.project_name}}/CONTRIBUTING.md

 {% if cookiecutter.notebooks_support == "yes" -%}
 * install _ipython kernel_ named `{{ cookiecutter.package_name }}`
-* install _nbautoexport_ to automatically export notebook to scripts when saving
 {%- endif %}
 * initialise git
 * install _pre-commit_ in git hooks (this will run the hooks when you commit/push your changes)